GbotemiB/pypsa-earth/doc/home/installation.md

 ## Installation with pixi (Alternative)

 [pixi](https://pixi.prefix.dev/latest/) is a modern, fast package manager built on the conda ecosystem.
-It is fully compatible with conda-forge packages and offers faster installs, a single cross-platform lock file (`pixi.lock`), and no need to manage separate conda environments manually.
+It offers faster installation using a single cross-platform lock file (`pixi.lock`).

 ### Install pixi